varungulatii/Kdownloader/README.md

 * Supports large file download.
 * This downloader library has a simple interface to make download request.
 * We can check if the status of downloading with the given download Id.
-* PRDownloader gives callbacks for everything like onProgress, onCancel, onStart, onError and etc while downloading a file.
+* Kdownloader gives callbacks for everything like onProgress, onCancel, onStart, onError and etc while downloading a file.
 * Supports proper request canceling.
 * Many requests can be made in parallel.
 * All types of customization are possible.